CiscoDevNet/cloud-cml/README.md

 CFG_EMAIL="noone@acme.com"
 ```

 In this example, four additional variables are defined which can be used in customization scripts during deployment to provide data (usernames, passwords, ...) for specific services like configuring DNS.
+See the `03-letsencrypt.sh` file which installs a valid certificate into CML, using LetsEncrypt and DynDNS for domain name services.

-See the AWS specific document for additional information how to define variables in the environment using tools like `direnv` ("Terraform variable definition").
+See the AWS specific document for additional information how to define variables in the environment using tools like `direnv`  or `mise`.

 ## Additional customization scripts